PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-13 10:32:54
+Last updated: 2024-04-13 10:33:34
-Random Quote: If I now change my past, I will change who I am right now - The Stranger
+Random Quote: You are not the guy.
+You're not capable of being the guy.
+I had a guy but now I don't.
+You are not the guy. - Mike Ehrmantraut